First Trimester Tips for Surrogate Moms

 Go out of your zone and find your tribe

 Even if you haven’t let everyone know about your pregnancy, it’s very important to have support from other surrogates who have completed their journey or even those who are also in their first trimester.
 If you’re planning to keep your surrogacy news private, you should consider seeking out a good support group of expectant or prior surrogates.
 Here at Physician’s Surrogacy, we are proud to offer a robust support group for our gestational carriers.
 When in the trenches, it’s good to know that you’re not alone in this and hence sisterhood has always been at the forefront of our surrogacy program.
 We also believe that Intended Parents should have access to as much as support as they need.
 With the advancements in social media, there are many groups on Facebook that have members, which include surrogates and Intended Parents.
 You can join any of those groups and ask any questions you may have.

 Be prepared with the right snacks.

-An increase in appetite is the hallmark of an early pregnancy, so don’t let your hunger catch you off guard.
-That’s a good way to contract “hanger”, a combination of hunger and anger.
+An increase in appetite is the hallmark of early pregnancy, so don’t let your hunger catch you off guard.
+That’s a good way to contract a “hanger”, a combination of hunger and anger.
 The best way to curb your hanger is to plan ahead and pack small snacks to take with you throughout your day.
-Fruits, nuts and dairy products will cover the essential nutrients you’ll need, and it will also keep you full longer.
+Fruits, nuts, and dairy products will cover the essential nutrients you’ll need, and it will also keep you full longer.
 Always keep coconuts in reach, as they have many beneficial properties, including the ability to prevent dehydration.
 They are loaded with a ton of potassium and electrolytes, which is what you’ll need during your pregnancy.
 Also, coconut oil helps with stretch marks and boosts your baby’s immune system.

 Plenty of Sleep!